jasp0894/ICOM4035_P2/P2_840128088/README.txt

 (2) Import P2_4035_840128088_161.zip and save it on the empty folder.

-(3) Go to P1_840128088/src and drag and drop all its content onto
+(3) Go to P2_840128088/src and drag and drop all its content onto
     the default package created automatically for the java project.
     Now called src too.

 (4) Go to src of the  created java project and open p2MainClasses

-(5) Open, for example, DataFilePopulator.java and go to Run Configurations
+(5) Open, for example, DataFilePopulator.java and go to "Run Configurations"
-	look for Arguments tab and type the name of the text file you wish to work on and click run.
+	look for "Arguments" tab and type the name of the text file you wish to work on and click run.
 If the file does not exist, a new one will be created with the given name.
 The file will be inside InputData folder.